codeforkansascity/kc-covid-response/content/pages/open-letter-mask-wearing.md

 In the interests of keeping our employees, our customers, and our region as safe as possible, we are calling on our fellow business leaders to put in place firm policies that:

-* Require employees to wear masks indoors, and require them outdoors if 6' distance cannot be guaranteed;
+* Require employees to wear masks, indoors whenever 6' spacing cannot be accomplished, and outdoors whenever there is prolonged contact (10+ minutes) within 6'.
 * Require customers and clients to wear masks in our stores and facilities;
 * Provide high-quality masks to employees, clients, and customers who need them.